fishcus/KAP-manual/en/install/installation_on_cloud/deploy_on_qingcloud.md

 ![Figure 15.
 Generate chart in KyAnalyzer](images/chart_in_kyanalyzer.png)

 Congratulations!
 You have built your first Cube and created the first chart by drag-and-drop.
-You can also integrate KAP with more visualization tools like Tableau, PowerBI/Excel.
+You can also integrate Kyligence Enterprise with more visualization tools like Tableau, PowerBI/Excel.
 For detailed information, please refer to related pages in the chapter of **Integrate with the 3rd party**.

 ### SSH Login to server

-In order to login to KAP server via SSH, a VPN is required.
-Then access KAP server with internal IP.
+In order to login to Kyligence Enterprise server via SSH, a VPN is required.
+Then access Kyligence Enterprise server with internal IP.
 About how to configure VPN, please refer to: [VPN Configuration](https://docs.qingcloud.com/product/network/vpn) (In Chinese).